 Montana's Byrne SCIP program is designed to provide funding for and/or implementation of crisis intervention programs, specialized court-based programs, and gun violence reduction programs and initiatives, as authorized by the Bipartisan Safer Communities Supplemental Appropriations Act, 2022.
 Montana has no Extreme Risk Protection Order (ERPO) laws in effect therefore, the CIAB will not pursue any types of ERPO programs.

 As a part of the strategic planning process, the CIAB identified priority program initiatives to be funded with FY2022 - FY2023 Byrne SCIP funds.
-The CIAB may consider all programs aligning with Byrne SCIP, however, priority consideration will be given to programs aligning with CIAB goals and objectives below.
-Sorted by funding categories, prioritized programs to be funded are:
+Sorted by funding categories, programs to be funded are:

 1. State Share (60%)